maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Make SVG the default image format in Maxima generate plots.
 * Add in an answer test which accepts "at least" n significant figures.
 (See issue #313)
 * Add in the "string" input type.
+* Add test which checks if there are any rational expressions in the denominator of a fraction.
+(Functionality added to LowestTerms test, which looks at the form of rational expressions).

 To do for version 4.1:

 * Remove hard-coded "not answered" option from Radio input type.
 (See issue #304)
-* Add test which checks if there are any rational expressions in the denominator of a fraction.
 * Add in test to require a certain number of significant figures/decimal places at validation stage.
 * Add support for matrices with floating point entries, and testing numerical accuracy.
 * Enable individual questions to load Maxima libraries.
 (See issue #305)